corinne-riddell/corinne-riddell.github.io/publications.md

 ### Obstetrical Care

+* **Inter-institutional variation in use of cesarean delivery for labour dystocia: a population-based cohort study** ([paper](https://www.ncbi.nlm.nih.gov/pubmed/28916125))

+  * Using birth registry data from three Canadian provinces, we examined the variation in cesarean delivery rates for labour dystocia -- the most common indication for cesarean delivery during labour among low-risk women.
+Because hospitals vary in the types of patients they see and the services they can offer, we performed adjustments for maternal- and hospital- factors to enable fairer comparisons.
+Substantial variation remained and may suggest that reasonable decreases to cesarean delivery rates can be made.

 * **Cervical dilation at time of cesarean delivery in nulliparous women: a population-based cohort study** ([paper](https://www.ncbi.nlm.nih.gov/pubmed/27561206))

   * Here, we describe contemporary practice patterns -- at what cervical dilations are cesarean deliveries performed?
 How much does this vary across hospitals?
 Do these practices align with clinical guidelines?